cisco/jfnr/README.md

     objects ( < 128 bits ) like IPv4, MAC, Credit Card numbers etc.

-  README -- this file

   LICENSE -- LGPL (2.1) license copy under which this library is being released

+  RUN : Import the source code in any editor like IntelliJ or Eclipse
+        Run "FNRApps" class for demo applications

   Report bugs to <libfnr-dev@external.cisco.com>
   For more details about libfnr please visit

  IMPORTANT:  This is an *experimental* cipher, not for production yet.

  FNR has been accepted for publication in
    Fourth International Conference on Security, Privacy, and Applied Cryptography Engineering (SPACE 2014)